Table of Contents

-Long gone are the days where cannabis research focused on risks, addiction, and impairment.
-Around the world, cannabis research initiatives have shifted their attention to medicinal applications.
+Long gone are the days when cannabis research focused on risks, addiction, and impairment.
+Global cannabis research initiatives have shifted their attention to medicinal applications.
 International cannabinoid research centers are popping up in surprising places, and hundreds of clinical trials are underway.
-It's 2020, and the world is experiencing a green wave of scientific study.
+It’s 2020, and the world is experiencing a green wave of scientific study.

 While the U.S. remains problematic thanks to a patchwork of legislation, other countries are quickly dedicating both public and private dollars towards the study of cannabis and cannabinoids.
 Even if American policymakers refuse to accept the potential, international researchers are well into the later phases of clinical trials.

 Israel, Canada, and Thailand are some of the biggest centers for global cannabis research today.
 An outsider may notice there are few similarities between how each country regulates the cultivation, production, and consumption of the plant within their state borders.
 Yet, each country has created a unique, supportive, and relatively open environment for the scientific study of cannabis.

 There are other areas around the world with cannabis-focused research centers, yet these three countries are the most notable as we head into a new decade.

 Israel, A Long-Time Leader in Global Cannabis Research